Amitriptyline

 Drug Warnings

-Do not take Amitriptyline if you are allergic to any of its contents if you recently had a heart attack, or heart problems, are taking other antidepressants like isocarboxazid, phenelzine, selegiline, tranylcypromine or have taken them in the last 14 days, have severe liver disease or if you have taken moclobemide (used to treat depression and social anxiety).
+Do not take Amitriptyline if you are allergic to any of its components, if you recently had a heart attack, or heart problems, are taking other antidepressants like isocarboxazid, phenelzine, selegiline, tranylcypromine or have taken them in the last 14 days, have severe liver disease or if you have taken moclobemide (used to treat depression and social anxiety).
 Inform your doctor before taking Amitriptyline if you have heart rhythm problems or hypotension.
-Consult your doctor immediately if you have suicidal thoughts such as killing or harming yourself.
+Consult your doctor immediately if you have suicidal thoughts, such as killing or harming yourself.
 Do not take Amitriptyline if you are pregnant or breastfeeding unless prescribed.
-Amitriptyline causes drowsiness and dizziness, do not drive unless you are alert.
+Amitriptyline causes drowsiness and dizziness; do not drive unless you are alert.
 Amitriptyline can be given to children above 6 years if prescribed by the doctor for treating bedwetting.
 Amitriptyline should not be given to children for treating depression or neuropathic pain.
 Avoid consuming alcohol along with Amitriptyline as it could lead to increased drowsiness and dizziness.
-Rise slowly from sitting or lying position as Amitriptyline causes orthostatic hypotension (sudden lowering in blood pressure leading to dizziness on standing).
+Rise slowly from a sitting or lying position, as Amitriptyline may experience orthostatic hypotension (a sudden drop in blood pressure that can lead to dizziness upon standing).

 Drug Interactions